 Select a circle on the map to see details at each instrumented structure.
-Note that some structures have both building arrays and reference sites where "orange" and "blue" markers may overlap (toggle the layers using the controller in the top right corner of the map).
+Note that some structures have both building arrays and reference sites where “green” and “blue” markers may overlap (you can toggle the layers using the controller in the top right corner of the map).

 - Building Array: Instrumented by 6 or more accelerometers at different floors.